 soy milk, you might want to start with those found in the refrigerated section – they more often resemble dairy milk in taste and texture.

 There is a great selection of soy cheeses available for cooking, baking and just snacking!
-Like soy milk there are regular, lowfat and nonfat varieties in a variety of styles such as Parmesan, Monterrey Jack and Cheddar.
-There are also some great flavored cheeses which have the same consistency as dairy cheese (the full fat versions will also melt just as well) and are great for pizzas, pastas and nachos.
+Like soy milk, there are regular, low-fat and nonfat varieties in a variety of styles such as Parmesan, Monterrey Jack, and Cheddar.
+There are also some great flavored cheeses that have the same consistency as dairy cheese (the full-fat versions will also melt just as well) and are great for pizzas, pasta, and nachos.

 You can even find soy cream cheese in several flavors – if you use soy cream cheese for baking remember to lower your oven temperature about 25 – 50 degrees.
 Any soy cheese has less fat than its dairy counterpart, and higher temperatures might cause soy cheese to separate.